westonbattles/advent-of-rust/Day 1/README.md

 Day 1 started off pretty simple, and proved to be extremly applicable to Rust's powerful parseing capabilities: Given each line in some input file, you must sum the number created by the first numeric and last numeric.

-For exmaple if the given input file read:
+For exmaple, if the given input file read:
 ```
 1abc2
 pqr3stu8vwx